 Properly done UX work ensures that the number of errors the user makes (because of the tool) is minimized and that the user can somehow recover from the errors.
-When the UX done is work properly, it can significantly reduce the number of mistakes caused by the tools and ensure that the user can quickly recover from any mistake he may have made.
+When the UX work is done properly, it can significantly reduce the number of mistakes caused by the tools and ensure that the user can quickly recover from any mistake he may have made.

 This is especially important when you are dealing with products that operate something in the physical world, such as machine user interfaces or process automation systems.
 In such cases, a seemingly small error that occurred because of poor UI design can lead to huge profit losses or even risk people’s health and lives.

 Another thing to consider is that, in their free time, the users of B2B systems are users of consumer products, which naturally raises their expectations towards the look and feel of B2B systems.
 If the users become frustrated and feel that the B2B system they are forced to use is cumbersome and not enjoyable to use, they might start devising unauthorized workarounds in order to have better UX.
 This kind of behavior may lead to loss of critical business data or compromise information security.
 Sometimes, unauthorized workarounds may cause even bigger risks, especially when operating assets in the physical world.

 A user centered design/product management process ensures that we cater to the real needs of the target users and weed out unnecessary clutter from the product’s feature set.
 In fact, when the B2B system has been developed with the minimal viable feature set and tailored to the needs of the target user group, developing and maintaining the system becomes more cost efficient.